jpraus/floower/README.md

 ## How do I get one?

-Currently prototypes available on [floower.io](https://floower.io).
+Earlybird Prototypes currently available on [floower.io](https://floower.io).
 Join waitlist to get notified every time the new batch is ready.

 ## Understanding Floower hardware